Common Tests for Arrhythmia

 In this procedure, a thin, flexible catheter is inserted into your nostril and positioned in the esophagus (the tube that connects the mouth and stomach).
 The catheter’s lead performs an electrocardiogram (EKG).
 The catheter’s proximity to the heart allows for more accurate results than a conventional EKG.

-A painless procedure, an echocardiogram often provides valuable information about a heart with an arrhythmia.
+An echocardiogram often provides valuable information about a heart with an arrhythmia.
 The most common type of echocardiogram is transthoracic echocardiography (TTE).

-Learn more about echocardiography (PDF).
+Learn more about echocardiography.